gigalixir/gigalixir-cli/docs/source/modify-app/index.rst

 Whether you have an existing app or you just ran :bash:`mix phx.new`, the goal of this guide is to get your app ready for deployment on Gigalixir.
 We assume that you are using Phoenix here.
 If you aren't, feel free to :ref:`contact us<help>` for help.
 As long as your app is serving HTTP traffic on :bash:`$PORT`, you should be fine.

-Important: If you have an umbrella app, be sure to *also* see :ref:`umbrella`.
+..
+Important:: If you have an umbrella app, be sure to *also* see :ref:`umbrella`.

 .. _`mix vs distillery`: